aalogan/London-Fire-Brigade-Callouts/README.md

 ## Project Goals
 The London Fire Brigade is the largest in the world and has 100,000 callouts per year.
 Weather has a significant effect on ambulance and police callouts (people don’t riot when it’s raining and respiratory emergencies increase with temperature).
 I wanted to predict callout numbers for the next week based on the current weather forecast.
 In addition, a first look at the data showed that over half the callouts are false alarms so I wanted to see if a classification approach could be useful to predict a false alarm.
-Successful prediction results will be useful for resource planning and successful classification results may be useful for helping to reduce false alarms (over half the callouts are false alarms).
+Successful prediction results would be useful for resource planning and successful classification results may be useful for helping to reduce false alarms (over half the callouts are false alarms).
 The map below gives an idea of the scope of the project. <br />
 <img src = "Assets/images/calloutsmap1.png">

 **Predictions:** Predicting number LFB callouts in the short term and likely classification of callout. <br />